 14. Choose a dishwasher over hand washing

->

-> Washing dishes by hand uses a lot more water than running the dishwasher.
+Washing dishes manually wastes more water than running the dishwasher.
 Studies show that efficient dishwashers save almost 5,000 gallons each year.

->

-> 15. Turn Off The Tap While Hand Washing Dishes
+15. Turn Off The Tap While Hand Washing Dishes

 While you are hand washing the dishes, make sure to soap an entire lot before you rinse them.
 You’ll end up saving a lot of water.
 If you have a double-basin, try filing one with soapy water and one with rinse water.